teoziyiivy/tp/docs/DeveloperGuide.md

 * *overdue workouts* - workouts whose dates are before the current date

 ## Appendix E: Instructions for manual testing

+### BMI calculator and Recommended caloric intake calculator

+Description: It is a calculator that allows the user to check his current BMI and daily recommended caloric intake.
+The user will be asked to enter his weight, height, age, activity level and gender.

+#### Gender:
+Possible inputs: M , F

+Wrong inputs: negative integers and doubles, symbols, combination of integers and doubles with symbols and strings, m, f

+Testcase 1 : m (small m or f are rejected)

+Testcase 2 : M (only M or F are accepted)

+Expected:

+`what is your SEX : M / F ?`

+`m`

+`what is your SEX : M / F ?`

+`M`

+*input accepted, proceeding to next question*

+#### Weight:
+Possible inputs: 60, 60.5 (integers or doubles are accepted)

+Wrong inputs: negative integers and doubles, symbols, strings, combination of integers and doubles with symbols and strings

+Testcase 1 : -34 (negative integers or doubles are not accepted)

+Testcase 2 : 60.5 (integers or doubles are accepted)

+Expected:

+`what is your weight in kg?
+Enter a valid number!`

+`-34`

+`what is your weight in kg?
+Enter a valid number!`

+`60.5`

+*input accepted, proceeding to next question*

+#### Height:
+Possible inputs: 181, 181.5 (integers or doubles are accepted)

+Wrong inputs: negative integers and doubles, symbols, strings, combination of integers and doubles with symbols and strings

+Testcase 1 : -34.7 (negative integers or doubles are not accepted)

+Testcase 2 : 132! (combination of integers or doubles and symbols are not accepted)

+Testcase 3 : 181.5 (integers or doubles are accepted)

+Expected:

+`what is your height in cm?
+Enter a valid number!`

+`-34.7`

+`what is your height in cm?
+Enter a valid number!`

+`132!`

+`what is your height in cm?
+Enter a valid number!`

+`181.5`

+*input accepted, proceeding to next question*

+#### Age:
+Possible inputs: 23 (only integers are accepted)

+Wrong inputs: negative integers and doubles, positive doubles, symbols, strings, combination of integers and doubles with symbols and strings

+Testcase 1 : 23.5 (doubles are not accepted)

+Testcase 2 : twenty three (strings are not accepted)

+Testcase 3 : 23 (only integers are accepted)

+Expected:

+`what is your age in years?
+Enter an integer!`

+`23.5`

+`Please enter a valid input!`

+`what is your age in years?
+Enter an integer!`

+`twenty three`

+`what is your age in years?
+Enter an integer!`

+`23`

+*input accepted, proceeding to next question*

+#### Activity level:
+Possible inputs: 1, 2, 3, 4, 5 (integers 1 to 5)

+Wrong inputs: negative integers and doubles, positive doubles, symbols, strings, combination of integers and doubles with symbols and strings

+Testcase 1 : 1.0 (doubles are not accepted even though it is within the range of 1 to 5)

+Testcase 2 : 6 (integers outside the range of 1 to 5 are not accepted)

+Testcase 3 : 4 (only integers within the range of 1 to 5 are accepted)

+Expected:

+`what is your activity level from a scale of 1 - 5?
+Enter an integer from 1 to 5!`

+`1.0`

+`Please enter a valid input!`

+`what is your activity level from a scale of 1 - 5?
+Enter an integer from 1 to 5!`

+`6`

+`what is your activity level from a scale of 1 - 5?
+Enter an integer from 1 to 5!`

+`4`

+*input accepted, proceeding to result*
+#### Result
+If all the same inputs are used and accepted, the user will be greeted with this printout:

+`Your BMI outcome is`

+`You are underweight`

+`Your ideal number of calories to maintain your weight is`

+`2847 kcal`

+`Would you like to clear all records of your fitness journey?
+Key in "y" to clear your records, or press enter keystroke to load in data from your previous session(s)
+Note: Keying in "y" will result in the previous session's data being deleted!`

 ### Launching CLI.ckFit
 1. Ensure that you have Java 11 or above installed.